Phyllospadix japonicus

-Phyllospadix japonicus, known as Asian surfgrass, is a plant species found along the seacoasts of Japan, Korea, and China (Hebei, Liaoning, Shandong).
+Phyllospadix japonicus, known as Asian surfgrass, is a species of flowering plant in the family Zosteraceae.
+It is found along the seacoasts of Japan, Korea, and China (Hebei, Liaoning, Shandong).
 It grows in the intertidal zone along the shore.

 Phyllospadix japonicus is a perennial herb that spreads by means of rhizomes.
 Its leaves are long, reaching up to 100 cm, though they are rarely more than 2.5 mm wide.